-Field Practicum I - 48 hours (EDU 509A or B)
+Field I - 48 hours (EDU 461 or 464)

-Field experience in a classroom of a local elementary school under the guidance and supervision of an experienced teacher and clinical supervisor.
+Field experience in a classroom of a local school under the guidance and supervision of an experienced teacher and clinical supervisor.
 The field experience will consist of 48 contact hours (6 hours per day, one day per week) over an eight week period.
-Expectations include teaching at least two full lessons (one of which will be video recorded and formally assessed).

-Field Practicum II - 54 hours (EDU 542A or 520B)
+Field II - 54 hours (EDU 462 or 465)

-Field experience in a classroom of a local elementary school under the guidance and supervision of an experienced teacher and clinical supervisor.
+Field experience in a classroom of a local school under the guidance and supervision of an experienced teacher and clinical supervisor.
 The field experience will consist of 54 contact hours (6 hours per day, one day per week) over a nine week period.
-Expectations include teaching at least three full lessons (two of which will be formally assessed).

-Field Practicum III - 120 hours (EDU 545A or 5xxB)
+Field III - 120 hours (EDU 463 or 466)

-Field experience in a classroom of a local elementary school under the guidance and supervision of an experienced teacher and clinical supervisor.
+Field experience in a classroom of a local school under the guidance and supervision of an experienced teacher and clinical supervisor.
 The field experience will consist of 120 contact hours (6 hours per day, two days per week) over a ten week period.
-Expectations include teaching at least four full lessons (three of which will be formally assessed).

-Student Teaching and Seminar - 80 days (EDU 695 or 692)
+Student Teaching - 80 days (EDU 495 or 492)

 This course is the capstone field experience taking place in a selected classroom of a local school under the guidance and supervision of an experienced teacher and clinical supervisor.
 Student teaching is a 16-week intensive experience in either the fall or spring semester.
 Fall semester student teachers begin with the opening of the assigned school immediately following summer vacation.
 Spring semester student teachers begin in January immediately following the assigned school's winter vacation.
-The student teacher will experience increased teaching responsibility as outlined in the student teaching handbook.

-Special Area (K-12) Education Field Experiences

-EDU 613 Field Practicum II - 36 hours
+Secondary and Special Area (K-12) Education Field Experiences Field I - 48 hours (embedded in EDU 409)